 Talent placing the tube in the incubator.

 Then, transfer 60 microliters of supernatant from each microcentrifuge tube to 14 PCR tubes [1].
 Heat the tubes simultaneously at varying temperatures for 3 minutes, with two PCR tubes at each temperature [2-TXT].
+Then place the tubes in the centrifuge [3]

 Talent adds 60 ul of the supernatant into a PCR tube.
 Authors: Please add the supernatant to the remaining tubes in advance and keep them in the rack